0xmozak/mozak-vm/mozak-runner/README.md

 GitHub PAT token as outlined by [Enroll Sekf-Hosted CI Runner Notion Page](https://www.notion.so/0xmozak/Enroll-Self-Hosted-CI-Runner-af6ddd3897594970b6ec4106ebde228f?pvs=4).

-Since we will be putting our PAT into `.env`, we need to restrict it's permissions.
+Since we will be putting our PAT into `.env`, we need to restrict its permissions.
 Please ensure that it has either

 - `600` (readable and writeable by the owner), or even better